bitaxis/rack-cas-rails/README.md

 ## Basic Usage

-Now that you have access to a functioning CAS-compliant server, the next thing you need to do is to make your ```Rails::Application``` subclass aware of the CAS-compliant server you are integrating with by pointing out its base URL, as shown here.
+Now that you have access to a functioning CAS-compliant server, the next thing you need to do is to make your ```Rails::Application``` subclass aware of the server you are integrating with by pointing out its base URL, as shown here.

 Note that setting the ```@cas_server_url``` variable is important as the ```login_url``` helper will make use of it.